Here We Embrace God, Faith, Equality, Truth, Love, and Justice for All of Humanity.

 seems to be the best candidate.
 “Those are the ways in which

-the strength of continuing racial stereotypes undermine our conscious
+the strength of continuing racial stereotypes undermine our

 effort to achieve some sort of colorblindness,” she says.